-- Confidentiality and closed and open hearings: The university conducts conduct proceedings in private; however, the Respondent may receive an open hearing upon written request at least two working days in advance, when approved by the Director/designee, and when all parties sign a privacy waiver.
-(14) The Chair can close the panel if the presence of others interferes with the orderly conduct of the proceeding.
-In cases involving an alleged crime of violence, the reporting party is not required to keep confidential the name of the respondent, the allegations, or the outcome of the conduct proceeding.
-(15) When such proceedings are closed, the reporting party will not reveal the names of the witnesses or panel members involved.
+- Confidentiality and closed and open panels.
+The university conducts conduct proceedings in private; however, the Respondent may receive an open panel upon written request at least two working days in advance, when approved by the Director/designee, and when all parties sign a privacy waiver.
+(15) The Chair can close the panel if the presence of others interferes with the orderly conduct of the proceeding.
+In cases involving an alleged crime of violence, keep confidential the name of the respondent, the allegations, or the outcome of the conduct proceeding.
+(16) When such proceedings are closed, the reporting party will not reveal the names of the witnesses or panel members involved.

 B. Combined or Multiple Violations

-- Multiple allegations for the same conduct: A student should not face multiple allegations for the same conduct unless the conduct violates two clearly distinguishable provisions in the Student Code
+- Multiple allegations for the same conduct.
+A student should not face multiple allegations for the same conduct unless the alleged conduct violates two clearly distinguishable provisions in the Student Code.

-- Multiple charges and single hearing: The university can resolve multiple allegations at one time if they stem from the same incident or are based on a pattern of behavior close enough in time or related sufficiently by their nature to be reasonably resolved in a single proceeding.
+- Multiple charges and single proceeding.
+The university may resolve multiple allegations at one time if they stem from the same incident or are based on a pattern of behavior close enough in time or related sufficiently by their nature to be reasonably resolved in a single proceeding.
 The Dean of Students/designee will decide questions about the use of a single proceeding to resolve multiple allegations.